Ante Starčević: Ideology

 Starčević was at first a proponent of the Illyrian movement, later he adopted ideological views from the French period such as Nationalism and Liberalism.
-He developed his personal, as well as Party vies around Croatian nationalism, liberalism in regards to freedom and liberties of peoples and nations, religious pluralism and Parliamentarian Monarchism.
+He developed his personal, as well as Party ties around Croatian nationalism, liberalism in regards to freedom and liberties of peoples and nations, religious pluralism and Parliamentarian Monarchism.
 He espoused the idea of a Greater Croatia that would spawn modern-day Croatia, Bosnia and Herzegovina, and Slovenia and viewed all South Slavs who inhabited the regions as Croats, regardless of their religion.
 For Starčević, Croatia included all the territory from the Alps in the north to Macedonia and the Bulgarian border to the south.
 The Bulgarians and Croats were the only South Slavic nations.

 Literary and linguistic work

 In addition to his political activities, Starčević was a theologian, philosopher and writer.
 He wrote literary criticisms, short stories, newspaper articles, political satire, philosophical essays and poems.
 He was also a translator.

 His travelogue From Lika was published in Kušlan's magazine Slavenski Jug on 22 October 1848.
 He wrote four plays in the period 1851–52, but only the Village Prophet has been preserved.
 His translation of Anacreon from Ancient Greek was published in Danica ilirska in 1853.
 He provided critical reviews of Đurđević's various poems.

-In 1850, inspired by Ljudevit Gaj, Starčević started working on the manuscript of Istarski razvod, a Croatian document from 1325.
+In 1850, inspired by Ljudevit Gaj, Starčević started working on the manuscript of Istrian Demarcation, a Croatian document from 1325.
 He transcribed the text from the Glagolitic alphabet to the Latin alphabet, analysed it and published it in 1852.
 In the foreword, Starčević elaborated his linguistic ideas, specifically that the mixture of all three Croatian dialects: Shtokavian, Chakavian and Kajkavian) and the Krajina dialect, with its 600-year history, was the Croatian language.
-Starčević accepted the etymological orthography and used the ekavian accent for his entire life, considering it the heir of the old Kajkavian.
+Starčević accepted the etymological orthography and used the Ekavian accent for his entire life, considering it the heir of the old Kajkavian.
 He did not use assibilation, coarticulation nor assimilation, accepted in Croatian orthography since Ljudevit Gaj.
 His orthography was adopted by the Ustaše regime in Independent State of Croatia.
 His language is a "synthetic" form of Croatian, never used before or after him, most similar to the Ozalj idiom of Petar Zrinski, whom he probably never read.